5 Takeaways From The 5th Democratic Debate

 Former Vice President Joe Biden had some cringeworthy moments in this debate — when discussing violence against women, he said it's necessary to "keep punching at it and punching at it and punching at it."

-And he said he had the support of "the only African American woman that's ever been elected to the United States Senate."
+And he said he had the support of "the only African American woman that had ever been elected to the United States Senate."
 Biden meant first, not only, but it was awkward, considering a black female senator was on that stage running against him for the nomination, Kamala Harris, who interrupted to say, "The other one is here."

 Biden also stammered his way through other answers, but he has remained remarkably steady in the polls, especially with black voters and older voters.